Update August 2014:

 make their own arrangements for tracking services including selection of their

-preferred tracking provider, but will also make arrangements directly with TracPlus to deliver the tracking data (and later, event
+preferred tracking provider, but will also make arrangements directly with the

-system.
+data) into AFAMS.
 This may require the establishment of a “gateway” to the integration

 Authorised fire agencies and